- The Appeal to Ignorance

-This is known in logic as the Appeal to Ignorance, and it really shows how ignorance reinforces and protects itself.
-The danger of defaulting to a question which you are not in a position to answer – the ‘why would they’ question – is of settling the question in your own mind based on your own ignorance.
+This is known in logic as the Appeal to Ignorance, and it shows how ignorance reinforces and protects itself.
+Defaulting to a question which you are not in a position to answer – the ‘why would they’ question – settles the question based on a premise of ignorance, which is no premise at all.

-Still, the fallacy of the appeal to ignorance is what most of us resort to when confronted with something that conflicts with our paradigm, our ‘background theory’, our understanding of how the world works.
-We go straight to motive, which is a secondary question and has no bearing on the primary question, ‘ARE they lying to us about [x]?’
+Still, the fallacy of the appeal to ignorance is what most of us resort to when confronted with something that conflicts with our paradigms, our ‘background theory’ or understanding of how the world works.
+We go straight to motive, which is a secondary question having no bearing on the primary question, ‘ARE they lying to us about [x]?’

 So, is Catastrophic Anthropogenic Climate Change, in the formulation of Professor Ivar Giaever, the 1973 Nobel Prizewinner for Physics, real science?

 2. Turning the Seven Card

 We have to start with [x] itself, the question of what is happening to climate, whether the changes taking place are anthropogenic, what role is played by carbon-dioxide and other greenhouse gases, how the climate system works and what other forces and processes are at play.
 As a layperson, one of course has to approach all of this through authority – but to do so critically.
 Any fault in either the premises of an argument or the reasoning by which a conclusion is reached will invalidate the conclusion.
 Even if we cannot verify the premises for ourselves, we can validate or invalidate the logic.
 If the logic is valid, the conclusions may be sound (if the premises are true in the first place).
 If the logic is invalid, then the conclusions are unsound regardless of the truth or otherwise of the premises.